 Not all chiropractors are the same.
 Chiropractors employ varying techniques or treatments they have learned and chosen to utilize in their practices.
-While attending Life College (University) of Chiropractic, Drs.
-Hummel studied many techniques.
+While attending Life College (University) of Chiropractic, our doctors studied many techniques.

 Below is a list of various treatment options available at our offices: